 Houses in multiple occupation are often a source of confusion and potential planning law problems.

-A sudden HMO declaration, in particular, can be upsetting and disorientating for a property owner.
+Planning problems such as a sudden Article 4 Direction, affecting HMOs in particular, or a Planning Contravention Notice can be upsetting and disorientating for a property owner.
 What do you have to do?
 What steps do you have to take?

 Fortunately, Kingsley Smith Solicitors can help with many of the issues around HMOs.